sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 `TODO`

+### Move the spotlight

+`TODO`

+Never let a player's turn be inconsequential.
+A player might wait 10 minutes for their friends' moves, so if their whole turn in the spotlight ends with "nothing happens" this game will be very unfun.
+Give them an opportunity for something.
+This doesn't mean they have to slay a demon on every turn, merely getting a big laugh can be "something".

+Remember, this is a collaborative story.
+Laughter and excitement are the rewards for everyone.

 ### Sarukkan's Chamber Details - take them or leave them

  * Luxurious canopy bed in the middle
  * Chamber is full of esoterica - books, sculptures, votives
  * Maybe a window at the front of the room - an escape route?
  * An alarm triggers when a guard enters the room?
+ * A creepy portrait of Sarukkan, whose eyes follow you as you move

 ### Goals for Sarrukan's Chamber